Why Central Asia?

 This makes a difference per country, as follows:

 Kazakhstan, Uzbekistan and Kyrgyzstan are visa-free for visits up to 30 days for most countries;

-Tajikistan requires a visa, which you can apply for yourself electronically.
+Tajikistan for a number of countries requires a visa, which you can apply for yourself electronically.
 On this website.

 Finally, Turkmenistan requires a visa, which can be obtained at any country border.
 However, this is only possible with an invitation letter, which we arrange for you.
 This application takes about four to six weeks, please keep that in mind.